Killing of Vivian Strong: James Loder after the verdict

-On Monday 29 November 1971, Loder was fired by police Chief Richard Andersen for a series of rule infractions, including failure to appear in court to testify as a city witness, misuse of police radio, insubordination to a sergeant, and failure to pass uniform inspection.
+On Monday, November 29, 1971, Loder was fired by police Chief Richard Andersen for a series of rule infractions, including failure to appear in court to testify as a city witness, misuse of police radio, insubordination to a sergeant, and failure to pass uniform inspection.

-Loder was the estranged natural son of Hollywood actress Hedy Lamarr and actor John Loder, who had both claimed him as their adopted son.
-Lemarr had done so in 1941, long before marrying Loder, in order to conceal his illegitimacy.
+Loder was the estranged natural son of Hollywood actress Hedy Lamarr and actor John Loder, both of whom had claimed him as their adopted son.
+Lamarr had done so in 1941, long before marrying Loder, in order to conceal his illegitimacy.